The story behind Murano glass

 Murano table lamps

 The Murano table lamps come both as classic table lamps where they have a lampshade mounted on top - alternatively, in this category of Murano glass you will also find the well-known and popular Murano mushroom lamps which are often open at either the top or the bottom.
 The Mushroom lamps are designed in one whole piece of glass and typically come in a size between 18 and 45 cm.
-While the smaller Murano mushroom lamps typically come with a single E14 socket, there are also versions with as many as 2 E27 sockets which can be lit in both the base (lower part) and in the shade (upper part), both of which are in a single piece of glass.
+While the smaller Murano mushroom lamps typically come with a single socket, there are also versions with as many as 2 sockets which can be lit in both the base (lower part) and in the shade (upper part), both of which are in one piece of glass.

 Find our collection of vintage Murano mushroom lamps here